gvwilson/sensibleadventures/cloudherd/reboot.md

       - Kulbinder moves toward her threateningly
       - Thokmay restrains him with a hand gesture: "You'll what?
 Tell the sergeant?
 Or the colonel?"
       - Noxy: "Do you think they wouldn't believe me?"
       - Kulbinder: "Bonzon would.
-And then he'd turn me into a rug." (nods) "He'd probably just hang the boy."
+And then he'd turn me into a rug."
-      - Noxy: "I don't believe you!"
       - Kulbinder: magicians aren't the only ones who trade parts of themselves - Bonzon's done it for the revolution
-      - Thokmay: "Besides, if you turn us in, who's going to save your village?"
+      - Thokmay (quietly): "Besides, if you turn us in, who's going to save your village?"
       - Noxy: "What?"
-      - Thokmay: "They're here to take over your clouds to use as weapons."
+      - Thokmay: "They didn't come looking for us.
+They're here to take over your clouds to use as weapons."
       - Noxy is aghast: "But they can't!
 The other kingdoms wouldn't allow it!"
       - Kulbinder: "They're not just rebelling against one king - they've realized they have to rebel against all of them."
       - Noxy: "We won't!
 We'll just fly away!"
       - Thokmay: "And leave all the children behind?"
-      - to Noxy's stunned silence, he says (wearily), "Why do you think he's turning the trader's hall into a jail?"
+      - to Noxy's stunned silence: "Why do you think he's turning the traders' hall into a jail?"
     - her anger boils over
       - rage makes her kick the parapet over and over
       - stops when Kulbinder snarls at her